kailash-manasarovar/statement/docs/index.md

 ### Lorraine Blackbourn

-- Lorraine Blackbourn was my friend who committed suicide in 2021, the week I returned to Dénia after many years.
+- Lorraine Blackbourn was my friend who committed suicide in 2021; the same week I returned to Dénia after many years.
 - I believe Lorraine was manipulated online into suicide.
 - I believe she had found out her British friends were being sedated and raped by their husbands, or worse.
 - I believe she complained to the authorities, as I did, and was ignored, as I was.